iotaledger/iota.js/documentation/docs/tutorials/value-transactions/02-prepare-the-dev-env.md

     * [`@iota/crypto.js`](https://www.npmjs.com/package/@iota/crypto.js)
     * [`@iota/util.js`](https://www.npmjs.com/package/@iota/util.js).
     * [`@iota/pow-neon.js`](https://www.npmjs.com/package/@iota/pow-neon.js) to run Proof of Work (PoW).
-Alternatively, you can spin up your own node the PoW remotely.
+Alternatively, you can spin up your own node to run the PoW remotely.

 * Access to a Stardust Node (Hornet 2.0.0).
 You can use the Shimmer testnet Nodes at [https://api.testnet.shimmer.network](https://api.testnet.shimmer.network).
 * (Optional) A TypeScript compiler and related packages

-You can create your `package.json` file from the example below:
+You can create your `package.json` file from the example below and place it in your projects base directory:

 ```json
 {